mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **VALUE_SET**

-Set a value to a variable.
-You can also set a random value within a specified range.
+Set a variable value.
+You can also set a random value within a range.
+On completion **VALUE_EVENT_SET** is issued.
-Upon completion, it issues a **VALUE_EVENT_SET**.

 {{<message>}}
 VALUE_SET|(variable alias)|(value)